kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

     Account balance was increased by 50000000000000000 Wei as expected
     ```

+And that's it!
+You now have a Kurtosis test that spins up an Ethereum network, sends a transaction, and verifies the transaction got completed.

 Implement an Advanced Test which test and Ethereum Private Network with Multiple Nodes
 --------------------------------------------------------------------------------------
 1. Create a private Ethereum test network in Kurtosis with multiple nodes, that uses **Clique consensus** as proof of authority and that is previously set in the **genesis block**, with a **signer account**.